minprog/hangman/classic/hangman.md

 Having discussed your diagram and having changed it depending on the feedback and questions from your teaching assistant, you can implement your `Lexicon` class.
 Place it inside the `hangman.py` source file.

-Note that the loading of words was demonstrated in last week's [Python lecture](/lectures/python-david)!
+Note that the loading of words is demonstrated in Harvard's [Python lecture](/lectures/python-david)!
 It uses a **set** to store words, but that is not necessarily the best choice for this problem.
 Adapt the code as needed.

 Because the `Hangman` class is still missing, you can't really test the `Lexicon` class yet using the started code that we provided.
 Instead, you can use `check50` to check the basic functionality of your new class: